 - Completed applications must be submitted by the established due dates.

-- Each school will determine the number of student seats available in each Program of Choice and may deny entry solely based on seats available.
-A lottery system is available to ensure students have equal access to a Program of Choice if seat capacity is met.
+- Each school will determine the number of student seats available in each Program of Interest and may deny entry solely based on seats available.
+A weighted lottery system is available to ensure students have equal access to a Program of Interest if seat capacity is met.
 Students may be placed on a waiting list.
-Out-of-zone students can be taken off the waiting list and be placed into a Program of Choice up until July 1.
-In-zone students can be taken off the waiting list and be placed into a Program of Choice up until the first day of the next school year.
+Out-of-zone students can be taken off the waiting list and be placed into a Program of Interest up until July 1.
+In-zone students can be taken off the waiting list and be placed into a Program of Interest up until the first day of the next school year.

-- Rising 11th and 12th grade students currently in the school district are ineligible to apply for and obtain an out-of-zone waiver to a new Program of Choice.
-11th and 12th grade students moving into the district may be eligible if they have been in a similar program in their previous school district and there is room in the program to which they wish to apply.
+- Rising 11th and 12th grade students currently in the school district are ineligible to apply for and obtain an out-of-zone waiver to a new Program of Interest.

-- Each Program of Choice sets expectations for academic progress, attendance and behavior.
+- Each Program of Interest sets expectations for academic progress, attendance and behavior.
 Should an out-of-zone transfer student not meet such expectations the following actions will ensue:

-- The principal of the out-of-zone Program of Choice school may initiate action to rescind a student’s out-of-zone waiver for failing grades, excessive school absences or tardiness and/or recurrent discipline problems.
+- The principal of the out-of-zone Program of Interest school may initiate action to rescind a student’s out-of-zone waiver for failing grades, excessive school absences or tardiness and/or recurrent discipline problems.

 - Prior to rescinding a student’s out-of-zone waiver, the principal or designee shall notify the student’s parent/guardian in writing citing the reason for potential revocation the out-of-zone waiver.